 Many people have arachnophobia.
 Most everyone just wants to steer clear of spiders.
 But, you can do more than “steer clear” of them.
 You can dispose of them for good with Dr. Killigan's.

-Dr. Killigan’s Insect Buster is the most effective tool for dispersing non-toxic diatomaceous earth.
-DE powder is safe for humans, but absolute death for insects.
+Dr. Killigan’s Insect Buster is the most effective tool for dispersing non-toxic Dust to Dust.
+Dust to Dust powder is safe for humans, but absolute death for insects.
 This incredibly sturdy DIY duster is made for efficient and precise powder insecticide dispersal.

 We are continually raising the bar in toxin-free pest control products.
 All our products come in a design that is pleasing to the eye and carries a 100% satisfaction guarantee.
 If you are not satisfied for any reason, contact us, and we will not hesitate to make things right.